Key Takeaways

 Chipped or broken tooth

-If your child has chipped their tooth and is bleeding or in pain, contact the dentist immediately.
+If you have a chipped tooth and are bleeding or in pain, contact the dentist immediately.
 Fast action can save the tooth, prevent infection and reduce the need for extensive dental treatment.
 Rinse the mouth with water and apply cold compresses to reduce swelling.
 If you can find the broken tooth fragment, bring it to the dentist.

 Knocked-out Tooth